flare-foundation/attestation-client/docs/attestation-types/00004-referenced-payment-nonexistence.md

   - size (bytes): 4
   - internal type: `SourceId`
   - description: The ID of the underlying chain, see `SourceId` enum.
+- `upperBoundProof`:
+  - size (bytes): 32
+  - internal type: `ByteSequenceLike`
+  - description: The hash of the confirmation block for an upper query window boundary block.
 - `endTimestamp`:
   - size (bytes): 4
   - internal type: `NumberLike`